top of page

 Why I teach...

 Through the lens of art, I look to contextualize my curriculum within greater societal issues, history, or world events.
-We constantly seek connections between our observations, our struggles, our creative goals and our aesthetic choices.
-My teaching goal is to interrogate the boundaries of my students’ assumptions-- to expand our collective understanding and sense of responsibility for ourselves and our world-- and to invite that to be an inspiration in our art making alongside the development of technique and disciplined practice.
+Artists are always busy witnessing, engaging, and reenvisioning our world.
+In the classroom, we can imagine ourselves, through practice, as artists who seek connections between our observations, our struggles, our creative goals, and our aesthetic choices.
+My teaching aim is to interrogate the boundaries of my students’ assumptions-- to expand our collective understanding and sense of responsibility for ourselves and our world-- and to invite that to be an inspiration in our art-making alongside the development of technique and disciplined practice.
 It is a privilege to work with young people as, together, we create opportunities to explore the arts, find creative voice, and grow into expressive, conscientious members of our communities.

 bottom of page